-In-person shopping can be difficult and stressful for disabled people for many reasons, from tall checkout counters to non-navigable spaces, but meanwhile, disabled Americans are more likely to never use the Internet compared to the total population.
-About 23% of the disabled population say that they never go online, and only about two-thirds of disabled people ages 18 to 64 actually have a desktop or laptop computer.
+In-person shopping can be difficult and stressful for people with disabilities for many reasons, from tall checkout counters to non-navigable spaces, but meanwhile, Americans with disabilities are more likely to never use the Internet compared to the total population.
+About 23% of the population with disabilities say that they never go online, and only about two-thirds of people with disabilities ages 18 to 64 actually have a desktop or laptop computer.
 It seems like the online shopping experience would be a great help, but a lack of accessibility and training has put that online "counter" out of reach, just like the brick-and-mortar ones.
-For this reason, we've gathered some website accessibility tools for disabled shoppers as well as tips, tricks, and methods for talking to Web developers about specific needs.
+For this reason, we've gathered some website accessibility tools for shoppers with disabilities as well as tips, tricks, and methods for talking to Web developers about specific needs.
 It doesn't need to be a struggle, and you can have a lot of fun searching for bargains online!

-The Internet for disabled shoppers can be a little bit chaotic, with some websites doing an excellent job at being clean and easy to navigate and others having tiny fonts, strange rules, badly optimized images, or poor usability.
+The Internet for shoppers with any kind of disability can be a little bit chaotic, with some websites doing an excellent job at being clean and easy to navigate and others having tiny fonts, strange rules, badly optimized images, or poor usability.
 But many of these problems can be alleviated on the shopper's end - your end!
 It's just a matter of making sure your computer's settings are working optimally.

 Setting Up Your Operating System For Accessibility

 If you don't have a computer yet, consider a Mac.
 Apple often gets a lot of praise for its inclusive, free accessibility tools that are built into its operating systems, like the VoiceOver, Dark Mode, Siri, Switch Control, and Text-to-Speech applications.